medgentai/qr-code-menus-made-easy/src/components/orders/README.md

 ### PaginatedOrderList

-A component that displays a paginated list of orders with infinite scrolling support.
-It uses the `useOrder` hook to fetch and display orders with pagination controls.
+A component that displays a paginated list of orders with manual pagination controls.
+It uses the `useOrder` hook to fetch and display orders with Next/Previous buttons.

 #### Usage